Halcott Mountain – some say Hal-cot and some say Hawk-it, but on December 9th we’re gonna hike-it.

 Halcott Mountain is short but steep.
 The main climb is about 1250 feet of elevation gain over 0.8 miles!.
 Although there are herd paths, this is a bushwhack.
 Halcott Mountain has a fair amount of loose shale so footing is often tricky.
 Total elevation gain is about 1800 feet and the hike covers about 4 miles round trip.

-While this mountain isn’t know for its views, there are areas with interesting views during the winter.
+While this mountain isn’t known for its views, there are areas with interesting views during the winter.
 We’ll also pass through Halcott Mountain’s mysterious field of large cairns.
 Archeologists don’t agree on their origins, but some of the theories are very interesting.

 The Halcott Mountain hike is being presented in conjunction with the Catskill 3500 Club and the Adirondack Mountain Club.
 You do not need to be a member of these two great organizations, but we do encourage you to consider joining one or both of them.